FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 What about insurance?

 Agents such as Villatua are positioned differently from the traditional local estate agent.
 We pride ourselves on creating long lasting relationships with our clients and offering a much greater level of support throughout the buying process.
-Once the purchase goes through we can offer many additional services which are detailed on our web page headed SERVICES

 Can I just turn up in Italy and go and see some houses with Villatua?